Klezmer: Orchestration

-The melody in klezmer music is generally assigned to the lead violin, although occasionally the flute and eventually clarinet.
+The melody in klezmer music was historically generally assigned to the lead violin, although occasionally it went to the flute and eventually clarinet.
 The other instrumentalists provide harmony, rhythm, and some counterpoint (the latter usually coming from the second violin or viola).
 The clarinet now often plays the melody.
 Brass instruments—such as the French valved cornet and keyed German trumpet—eventually inherited a counter-voice role.
 Modern klezmer instrumentation is more commonly influenced by the instruments of the 19th-century military bands than the earlier orchestras.

 Percussion in early 20th-century klezmer recordings was generally minimal—no more than a wood block or snare drum.
 In Eastern Europe, percussion was often provided by a drummer who played a frame drum, or poyk, sometimes called baraban.
 A poyk is similar to a bass drum and often has a cymbal or piece of metal mounted on top, which is struck by a beater or a small cymbal strapped to the hand.